-- Steep learning curve: The learning curve and logistics for initial setup can be a challenge, as configuring images and containers can be tricky without previous experience or expertise.
+- Steep learning curve.
+Initial setup can be a challenge, as configuring images and containers can be tricky without previous experience or expertise.

-- Complexity: Fragmentation, while a unique benefit of microservices, means there are more pieces to manage and own.
-In response, teams must adopt a common language and implement automated solutions to help them manage and coordinate the complexity.
+- Complexity.
+Fragmentation, while a unique benefit, means there are more pieces to manage and own.
+Teams must adopt a common language and implement automated solutions to help them manage and coordinate the complexity.

-- Limited observability: With many dynamic services managed throughout disparate environments, maintaining adequate observability into systems can make monitoring a pain point.
+- Limited observability.
+Monitoring can be difficult with many dynamic services managed throughout disparate environments.
 Manually pulling metrics from a managed system such as Kubernetes can be laborious.

-- Cultural shift: The culture shift required of microservices architecture is an advantage in that it requires team members to think more efficiently and modularly, but it also requires time and commitment for teams to make the transition smoothly.
+- Cultural shift.
+The cultural shift that comes with microservices architecture requires team members to think more efficiently and modularly.
+However, it also requires time and commitment for teams to transition smoothly.

 When developing a microservices architecture, these five best practices are helpful to include during all stages of the process.

-- Make ownership of each component of equal importance, with each team member playing a critical role in all phases of the application development life cycle.
+- Establish clear ownership.
+Make ownership of each component equally important, with each team member playing a critical role in all phases of the application development lifecycle.

-- Clearly define CI/CD processes to help development processes run efficiently, with every team member capable of deploying an update to production.
+- Define clear development processes.
+Clearly define CI/CD processes to help development processes run efficiently, with every team member capable of deploying an update to production.

-- Use asynchronous communication to achieve loose coupling and reduce dependencies between services so that a change in one will not affect application performance and end users.
+- Reduce dependencies between services.
+Use asynchronous communication to achieve loose coupling and reduce dependencies between services so a change in one will not affect application performance and end users.

-- Test early and often using multiple methods, including testing an instance of one microservice to test a separate service.
+- Test comprehensively.
+Test early and often using multiple methods, including testing an instance of one microservice to test a separate service.

-- Bake application security into all phases of development — starting with design then continuing through DevSecOps.
+- Integrate security testing.
+Bake application security into all phases of development — starting with the design and continuing through DevSecOps.
 This is critical because numerous calls will be made over the network and more intermediary systems are involved in each instance.

-To manage the complexity of microservices and microservices architecture, DevOps and IT teams need a solution that puts automation and observability at the forefront of microservices monitoring and management.
+To manage the complexity of microservices architecture, DevOps and IT teams need a solution that puts automation and observability at the forefront of microservices monitoring and management.

-Dynatrace delivers broad end-to-end observability into microservices and the systems and platforms that host and orchestrate them — including Kubernetes, cloud-native platforms, and open-source technologies.
+Dynatrace delivers broad, end-to-end observability into microservices, as well as the systems and platforms that host and orchestrate them, including Kubernetes, cloud-native platforms, and open source technologies.

-Fueled by continuous automation, the Dynatrace AI engine Davis helps DevOps teams implement the automatic detection and testing required to mitigate or eliminate reliability issues with complex call chains.
-With AI and continuous automation, teams can easily discover where streamlining is needed.
+Fueled by continuous automation, the Dynatrace AI engine, Davis, helps DevOps teams implement the automatic detection and testing required to mitigate or eliminate reliability issues with complex call chains.
+With AI and continuous automation, teams can easily discover where to streamline.